 The Neandertals reached the height of their culture during one of the coldest time periods in history: the Würm glaciation.
 This stage in the earth’s history began roughly 120,000 years ago and ended just before 10,000 years ago.
 It is split into the Early and Late Würm with an interglacial period between 34 and 37 thousand years B.P.
 During the height of each glacial period, vast ice sheets covered the northern part of Europe, completely obscuring the British Isles, Scandinavia, the North Sea, northern Germany and the Russian steppes.
 During this time, the tundra line, which is normally associated with the beginning of arctic conditions, was located at what is modern-day Vienna.
 To say that these hominins survived and adapted in challenging conditions would be an understatement.

-Join us tomorrow for a closer look at how and why Neandertals became distinct from early archaic Homo sapiens.
+Join us next time for a closer look at how and why Neandertals became distinct from early archaic Homo sapiens.